juanduranc/optimization-minimize-Transportation-Cost/README.md

 Costs of each route
 -------------
-The following image displays the cost in thousands for each unit transported.
+The following image displays the cost of each unit transported.

 <img src="https://raw.githubusercontent.com/juanduranc/imgs/master/transhipment Costs.JPG" />